-(i) "Customer" shall mean an [\\\] as of the applicable measurement date [\\\] the applicable measurement date as reflected in the Company's [\\\] reporting system (or any successor system); provided that the definition of Customer shall not include [\\\] otherwise meeting the definition of Customer but (i) located in [\\\], (ii) related to the Company's [\\\] programs, or (iii) acquired by the Company from an unrelated business (provided that such acquired [\\\] shall be excluded only until such time as they shall have been required to be included in a Starting Customer Count for a fiscal year (as set forth below)).
-For the avoidance of doubt, (x) an [\\\] divested by the Company to an unrelated business shall cease to be a Customer immediately following the date of divestiture, and (y) an acquired [\\\] shall not be included in any Customer calculations unless and until the [\\\] requirements of the definition of Customer shall have been satisfied following the integration of such acquired [\\\] into the Company's [\\\] reporting system (or any successor system).
-The Company shall track [\\\] acquired by the Company from an unrelated business as "acquired [\\\]" for [\\\].
+- (i) "Customer" shall mean an [] as of the applicable measurement date [] the applicable measurement date as reflected in the Company's [] reporting system (or any successor system); provided that the definition of Customer shall not include [] otherwise meeting the definition of Customer but (i) located in [], (ii) related to the Company's [], programs or (iii) acquired by the Company from an unrelated business (provided that such acquired [] shall be excluded only until such time as they shall have been required to be included in the Starting Customer Count (as set forth below)).
+For the avoidance of doubt, (x) an [] divested by the Company to an unrelated business shall cease to be a Customer immediately following the date of divestiture, and (y) an acquired [] (including any [] originated at the acquired business following the acquisition and prior to the integration referenced below) shall not be included in any Customer calculations unless and until the [] requirements of the definition of Customer shall have been satisfied following the integration of such acquired [] into the Company's [] reporting system (or any successor system).
+The Company shall track such acquired [] for []. - (ii) The "Starting Customer Count" shall be determined as follows: - (1) The Starting Customer Count as of October 1, 2015 shall be deemed to be [], and shall be adjusted as described in subsection (2) below. - (2) The Starting Customer Count shall be adjusted as of the end of each fiscal year as follows: - (A) As of September 30, 2016, the Starting Customer Count shall be reduced by the aggregate number of Customers (determined as of the date of divestiture) divested by the Company to an unrelated business during the fiscal year ending September 30, 2016, and increased by the number of Customers (not otherwise in the Starting Customer Count) acquired by the Company from an unrelated business and integrated into the Company's [] reporting system on or before September 30, 2016 (which Customers shall include, for the avoidance of doubt, any [] originated at the acquired business following the acquisition and prior to the integration) []. - (B) As of September 30, 2017, the Starting Customer Count shall be reduced by the aggregate number of Customers (determined as of the date of divestiture) divested by the Company to an unrelated business during the fiscal year ending September 30, 2017, and increased by the number of Customers (not otherwise in the Starting Customer Count) acquired by the Company from an unrelated business and integrated into the Company's [] reporting system on or before September 30, 2017 (which Customers shall include, for the avoidance of doubt, any [] originated at the acquired business following the acquisition and prior to the integration) [].

-- (ii) The "Starting Customer Count" shall be determined as follows: - (1) The Starting Customer Count for purposes of the fiscal year ending September 30, 2015 shall be deemed to be [\\\], minus the aggregate number of Customers (determined as of the date of divestiture) divested by the Company to an unrelated business during the fiscal year ending September 30, 2015. - (2) The Starting Customer Count for purposes of the fiscal year ending September 30, 2016 shall equal the aggregate number of Customers as of September 30, 2015, minus the aggregate number of Customers (determined as of the date of divestiture) divested by the Company to an unrelated business during the fiscal year ending September 30, 2016, plus the number of Customers (not otherwise in the Customer count) acquired by the Company from an unrelated business on or before September 30, 2015 [\\\]. - (3) The Starting Customer Count for purposes of the fiscal year ending September 30, 2017 shall equal the aggregate number of Customers as of September 30, 2016, minus the aggregate number of Customers (determined as of the date of divestiture) divested by the Company to an unrelated business during the fiscal year ending September 30, 2017, plus the number of Customers (not otherwise in the Customer count) acquired by the Company from an unrelated business on or before September 30, 2016 [\\\]. - (4) For purposes of calculating the modifier pursuant to Section 5(c), the Starting Customer Count as of September 30, 2014 shall be deemed to be [\\\], minus the aggregate number of Customers (determined as of the date of divestiture) divested by the Company to an unrelated business during the Performance Period, plus the number of Customers (not otherwise in the Customer count) acquired by the Company from an unrelated business and added to the Starting Customer Count for the 2016 and 2017 fiscal years. - (iii) Notwithstanding the foregoing, there shall be excluded from the definition of Customer (and from the calculation of the Starting Customer Count) for all purposes for the duration of the Performance Period any [\\\] otherwise meeting the definition of Customer but acquired by the Company from an unrelated business in a single transaction involving [\\\].
+- (C) As of September 30, 2018, the Starting Customer Count shall be reduced by the aggregate number of Customers (determined as of the date of divestiture) divested by the Company to an unrelated business during the fiscal year ending September 30, 2018, and increased by the number of Customers (not otherwise in the Starting Customer Count) acquired by the Company from an unrelated business and integrated into the Company's [] reporting system on or before September 30, 2018 (which Customers shall include, for the avoidance of doubt, any [] originated at the acquired business following the acquisition and prior to the integration) []. - (iii) Notwithstanding the foregoing, there shall be excluded from the definition of Customer (and from the calculation of the Starting Customer Count) for all purposes for the duration of the Performance Period any [] otherwise meeting the definition of Customer but acquired by the Company from an unrelated business in a single transaction involving [].